 By the 1878/79 season Moseley had definitely moved to a new ground because The Birmingham Daily Gazette now listed games as taking place at Oxford Road, Moseley.
 Having described itself as Moseley Football Club for the previous four seasons the club was now finally playing in Moseley.
 Yet again the situation of the ground in Oxford Road is unclear and on this occasion contemporary maps are of no assistance.
 The 1890 Ordnance Survey map shows two open spaces on either side of Oxford Road opposite Moseley parish church and another on the corner of School Road any of which may or may not have been the club's ground.

-At some time prior to 1883 the club moved ‘to the front of Moseley Hall, in Alcester Road, on the opposite side to the present Reddings area.’
-This ground was somewhat uneven in profile and was unenclosed and was therefore probably only used for a couple of years before the move to The Reddings.
+In 1880/81 the club moved ‘to the front of Moseley Hall, in Alcester Road, on the opposite side to the present Reddings area.’
+This ground was somewhat uneven in profile and was unenclosed, allowing spectators to encroach on the field of play.

 |Click for Website Enquiries|